stratosphereips/Google-Summer-of-Code/Application_template.md

 #### 13. Project Plan

 Please describe your proposed project in detail, including deliverables and expected timeline with milestones (this is the long answer, so spend most time here!).

+You can use the google timeline included here: https://developers.google.com/open-source/gsoc/timeline to help you with the timeline and milestones